 - The event organizer will be required to sign a letter of agreement that will clearly outline the roles and responsibilities of the organizer and the City of Kelowna

-- The event organizer will need to provide a site map two weeks prior to event date for approval
+- The event organizer will need to provide a site map two weeks prior to event date

 - The event organizer will be required to provide photos from the event and a story that can be shared on the Strong Neighbourhoods webpage.
 We will provide photo release forms for the day of the event as well as a short guest survey to be handed out at the event for guest feedback.